 Asked as to whether the transfer of these animals to semi-dry Karamoja was not a contrivance to give food to the lions in Kidepo Valley National Park, authorities ignored the matter.

-“Prior to the translocation of the kobs to Kidepo Valley National Park, the lions lived there, even more, and they were feasting on several prey,” said UWA representative Gessa Simplicious.
+“Prior to the translocation of the kobs to Kidepo Valley National Park, the lions lived there, even more, and they were feasting on several preys,” said UWA representative Gessa Simplicious.

-“This translocation practice is an ordinary conservation activities connected to reintroduce species that are at the edge of extinction in certain area.
-We have done it before with giraffes, elands and zebras.”
+“This translocation practice is an ordinary conservation activity connected to reintroduce species that are at the edge of extinction in certain areas.
+We have done it before with giraffes, elands, and zebras.”

 Dr. Driciru Margaret in Murchison Falls National Park said the kobs had their blood tests taken and were sedated to reduce the shock of going in a lorry for the first time.

-She included that despite the fact that their methods is not the easiest, they have enhanced from getting 6 to 30 animals in a single exercise which lasts under 15 minutes.
+She included that despite the fact that their methods are not the easiest, they have enhanced from getting 6 to 30 animals in a single exercise that lasts under 15 minutes.